Ondulab/Sp3ctra_VST/docs/RT_PRIORITIES_SYNTHESIS_THREADS.md

 ### Metrics to Monitor
 ```
 [RT_PROFILER] Buffer miss: X total (Y%)
-  - Additive: should be <5%
+  - LuxStral: should be <5%
-  - Polyphonic: should be <5%
+  - LuxSynth: should be <5%
-  - Photowave: (ignored for now)
+  - LuxWave: (ignored for now)
 ```

 ## Technical Details